BartSte/snapshot/README.md

 Follow the steps in the [Building](#building) section to build the project.
 Instead of the `Release` build type, use the `Debug` build type.

+#### Installing Qt6

+When using Arch, you can install version >= 6.6.0 of Qt6 using pacman.
+However, at the time of this writing, for distributions that hold older versions of Qt6, like Debian and Ubuntu, you need to install Qt6 yourself.
+You can do this by building Qt6 from source, or by using their online installer.

+Since the CI on Github uses Ubuntu, Qt6 could not be installed using apt.
+Therefore, the online installer is used.
+The installation is automated using the `scripts/install-qt` script.
+This script downloads the online installer, installs Qt6.
+You need to authenticate yourself by setting the `QT_INSTALLER_JWT_TOKEN` environment variable to your jwt token.
+Alternatively, you can provide your email and password using the `--email` and `--password` options.
+More information, check the website of Qt.

 ### Test